AndersonRayner/MECSEE129/README.md

 cd ~/MECSEE129/install_scripts/
 #./install_script.sh
 ```
+Because the installer script doesn't work automatically (someone feel free to submit a PR to fix this @_@), the easiest way to get all the data across is to open the file on your laptop and copy/paste the sections across manually.
+This process is rather time consuming and will take up to about 2 hours (most of this is ROS compile time).

 ### Create a Workspace
 We now need to create a workspace where we can develop our ROS code